devgateway/ansible-role-nginx/README.md

 * `server` is the only required context.
 This will be referred to hereinafter as the main server.

 * `redirect_from` is an optional list of `server_name`'s.
-Each will yield a `server` block with a redirect to the main server.
+If defined, it will yield a `server` block with a redirect to the main server (two server blocks - SSL and plaintext, if the main server uses SSL).
 See Redirect Servers below for details.

 * Other recognized contexts are `http`, `maps`, and `upstreams`.
 Each is described below.